aiyayala/Html-signature/README.md

 Ctrl + V  to paste your signature into the text box
 Test..

-Note: images won't automatically download to outlook.
+Note: Images won't automatically download to outlook